 Again it seems that the limit between graffiti and your career as a designer is only a thread ...
 To be contacted by a brand like Nike to graffle a truck would you have thought of it 20 years ago?

-Twenty years ago I was flying my bombs to paint.
+Twenty years ago I was stealing my bombs to paint.
 It is true that I would never have imagined one day being paid to paint.
 Graffiti is a great way to meet people and, on this NRC project, I met very good people and professionally it is very important.

 What advice would you give to a young designer?